 Please note that this is subject to change due to the course being reformed.
 You will be made aware of any changes when they are published by the exam board.

-In Year 10 and 11 pupils will complete coursework and revision for the two exams.
+In Year 10 and 11 pupils will complete coursework and an exam.

-Unit 1 - Safety and security in construction is externally assessed through a 1hr on-screen examination featuring short and extended response questions.
+- Unit 1 Introduction to the Built Environment- 40% externally assessed through a 1h 30min on-screen examination featuring short and extended response questions. - Unit 2 Constructing the Built Environment- 60% Coursework which is internally assessed.

-Unit 2 - Developing construction projects is an internally assessed contextualised controlled assessment which includes three practical skills.